 Jordan is the reason I travel.
 I absolutely loved it.
 Jordan has a lot to offer a short-stop tourist like me.
-In a week you can sample the Dead Sea, camel trek across the desert in southern Jordan, visit the world wonderous Petra, the ancient Roman ruins of Jerash in the north as well as sample the real buzz and vibrancy of capital city life in Amman.
+In a week you can sample the Dead Sea, camel trek across the desert in southern Jordan, visit the world wonder of Petra, the ancient Roman ruins of Jerash in the north as well as sample the real buzz and vibrancy of capital city life in Amman.
 Jordan was a perfect fusion of Morocco, Palestine and Turkey - not surprising considering their geographical proximity.
 During any length of visit, the phrases all tourists will hear countless times before they depart for home are "Welcome to Jordan" and "You are welcome."
 It must be the first words of English Jordanians learn - and many Jordanians have a grasp of at least basic English (a word of caution: their second word is "tip").
 Hospitality and respect are ingrained in Jordanians: they are proud to welcome visitors and to have the opportunity to show you around.
 Indeed, getting around isn't easy as there is a very limited transport network.
 We fell back on the mercies and 'generosity' of countless taxi drivers who were doing us "nice price".
 The cost of taxi fares ate away a significant proportion of our budget which was quite irritating as most other things were very inexpensive indeed and the general hope was to 'do Jordan' on the cheap.
 However, paying by taxi did mean we were able to make the most of our time in Jordan, using Amman as our starting point and heading north, then south, then south east into the desert before heading north again into Amman.
-For the full itinerary, click here.

 the jordanian capital

 Skyline views of downtown Amman as seen from the roof of the Jordan Tower Hostel where we stayed for two nights.
 This was the view that greeted us on the first morning.
-It was spectacular.